Campeonato de Fútbol Femenino

-Teams contesting the championship are from the region of Buenos Aires, which includes the Autonomous city, Greater Buenos Aires and La Plata.
+Teams contesting the championship are mainly from the region of Buenos Aires, which includes the Autonomous city, Greater Buenos Aires and La Plata.
+There are also teams from Córdoba, San Luis and Santa Fe.
 Apart from this competition, other regional female leagues exist around Argentina.

-Boca Juniors is the most successful club with 25 titles won to date.
+Boca Juniors is the most successful club with 29 titles won to date.

 History

 The competition was first played in 1991, with 8 teams participating.
 The first champions were River Plate.
 Since 2009 the best team of the season wins the right to compete in the Copa Libertadores de Fútbol Femenino.

 Since the 2011–12 season, the Association allowed non-affiliate clubs to play in the tournament as guest teams.
 Therefore Universidad de Buenos Aires (UBA) and Vélez Sársfield de Mercedes where the first clubs in that condition to take part.

 In March 2019, it was announced that the league would become professional from the 2019/20 season.
 The agreement was signed by President of AFA, Claudio Tapia, and Sergio Marchi (representing the footballers union).
 The Association committed to give each club AR$ 125,000 for players' salaries.
 The AFA's facilities can be also used by clubs which don't have a venue to host their home games.

 Changes in Argentine women's football also include the creation of a new competition (similar to men's Copa Argentina), named "Fútbol en Evolución", contested by teams all around the country.